Albert's twisted field construction using division algebras with a multiplicative norm: Introduction

 but we can also define a multiplicative structure by putting $c$ in the middle, i.e.

 or on the right-hand side:

 We can moreover choose to swap around the factors in the second part of the equation and define

 and so on, exhausting all possible combinations of this type.
-Starting from a division algebra $A$, for the right choice of $c\in A^\times$, the algebras $(A,\circ)$ will be division algebras.
-We then apply Kaplanski's trick to $(A,\circ)$.
-Our choice of taking the unit element of $A$ when applying Kaplanski's trick to unital algebras helps to compute the inverses of the left and right multiplication in order to write down the multiplication $*$ explicitly.
-Different choices of elements in $A$ used for Kaplanski's trick yield isotopic unital division algebras $(A,*)$.
-In the theory of semifields this is not relevant as algebras are usually classified up to isotopy.
+If $A$ is a division algebra, the right choice of $0\not=c\in A$ yields a division algebra $(A,\circ)$.

+We then apply Kaplanski's trick to $(A,\circ)$ to obtain a unital algebra.
+Different choices of elements $d\in A$ used for Kaplanski's trick yield isotopic unital division algebras $(A,*_d)$.
+In the theory of semifields algebras are usually classified only up to isotopy, so the choice of $d$ is not relevant in that setting.
+Choosing the unit element of $A$ when applying Kaplanski's trick to unital algebras helps to compute the inverses of the left and right multiplication, so that we can write down the multiplication $*$ explicitly.

-After the preliminaries in Section 1, Section 2 explains the construction process generalizing Albert's approach and when the new twisted algebras are division.
-We give examples of unital division algebras of dimension $n^2>4$ over $F$ which contain a commutative twisted field of odd degree $n$, provided the field $F$ has odd characteristic and permits a cyclic division algebra of odd degree $n$.
-Examples of twisted algebras, where we can explicitly compute the twisted multiplication, are given in Section 3.
-We obtain some results on their automorphism groups and derivation algebras.
-Although our main interest is to understand the twisted algebras, we will discuss the algebras $(A,\circ)$ used in the construction process in Section 4.
-Examples of real division algebras $(A,\circ)$ and $(A,*)$, most with large derivation algebras are given in Corollary \ref{cor:real}, Examples \ref{ex:1} and \ref{ex:2}.
+After the preliminaries in Section 1, Section 2 explains how to generalize Albert's approach to (isotopes of) algebras with a multiplicative norm and gives criteria when the unital {\it twisted algebras} $(A,*)$ are division algebras.
+We construct examples of unital division algebras $(A,*)$ of dimension $n^2>4$ over $F$ which contain a commutative subalgebra of odd degree $n$ provided the field $F$ has odd characteristic and permits a cyclic division algebra of odd degree $n$.

+In Section 3 we obtain some first results on the automorphism groups and derivation algebras of some of the $(A,*)$ .
+Although our main interest is to understand the twisted algebras, we will then discuss the automorphisms and derivations of some of the algebras $(A,\circ)$ in Section 4.
+Examples of real division algebras $(A,\circ)$ and $(A,*)$, most of them with large derivation algebras, are given in Corollary \ref{cor:real}, Examples \ref{ex:1} and \ref{ex:2}.

-The problem with the construction probably becomes most apparent in the explicitly computed examples of Section 3: Although it is rather straightforward to check whether a given twisted algebra is division or not, it is not easy to check whether it may or may not be isomorphic to already known algebras due to its usually rather complicated multiplicative structure.
+The problem with the construction probably becomes most apparent in the explicitly computed examples of Section 3: Although it is rather straightforward to check whether a given twisted algebra is a division algebra or not, it is not easy to check whether it may or may not be isomorphic to already known algebras due to its usually rather complicated multiplicative structure.
+We leave this more in depth investigation to another paper.